pansig0202-cpu/GHS-Discord-Rbot/README.md

-This code is a recreation of the GHS bot
+This code is just a recreation of the GHS bot created by pansi and alexy.

-All credits for Pansi and Alexy xyte x khs
+Xyte X Khs